voldemortX/DST-CBC/CLASSIFICATION.md

 ./ss-dmt-full-1.sh
 ```

-Of course you'll need to run 5 times average to determine performance by changing the *seed* parameter (we used 1,2,3,4,5) in shell scripts.
+You'll need to run 5 times average to determine performance by changing the `seed` parameter (we used 1,2,3,4,5) in shell scripts.

-For small validation set, use *--valtiny*; for fine-grained testing, use *--fine-grain*.
+For small validation set, use `--valtiny`; for fine-grained testing, use `--fine-grain`.